Diverse executives stand side by side, arms crossed and smiling

 Email: Rodney.Melton@PHHS.org

-Rodney Melton, MHA, BSN, RN, CPHRM is the Manager of Patient Safety and Clinical Risk Management at Parkland Hospital in Dallas, Texas.
+Rodney Melton, MHA, BSN, RN, CPHRM is the Manager of Patient Safety and Clinical Risk Management at Parkland Health and Hospital System in Dallas, Texas.
 He is a Bachelor of Science in Nursing graduate of Midwestern State University, and of the McAda Graduate School at Midwestern State University in the Master of Health Administration program.
-He has held roles such as Director of Clinical Risk Management, Patient Safety Program Manager, Patient Safety Officer, Clinical Risk Manager and worked as a bedside nurse in the ICU and Emergency Department.
-He has been a member of ASHRM since 2009 and is currently a member and board member of the South Texas Society for Healthcare Risk Management.
-He was a member of the North Texas Society of Healthcare Risk Management from 2009 to 2017 when the chapter closed.
-He has been certified as a Professional in Healthcare Risk Management (CPHRM) since 2013.
-He has served on Multiple ASHRM committees and task forces.
-He was the Chair of the ASHRM Annual Conference Committee and a member of the Educational Scholarship and Grant Committee, the Social Media Task force, and the Education Task Force.
+He has held roles such as Director of Clinical Risk Management, Patient Safety Program Manager, Patient Safety Officer, Clinical Risk Manager, and Education Coordinator.
+He has been a member of ASHRM since 2009 and is a member of the South Texas Society for Health Care Risk Management.
+He has been certified as a Professional in Health Care Risk Management (CPHRM) since 2013.
+He has served on multiple ASHRM committees and task forces.